notluquis/ASUS-S14-X411-OpenCore/README.md

 - Realtek Card Reader (works only once)

 ## Sources
-- Dortania's guide and et al.
+-  Dortania's guide and everyone involve.
--
+-  @hielplpvip for initial EFI (0.6.4/5)

 **REMEMBER YOU NEED TO ADD YOUR OWN SERIAL NUMBER!**